 The IoD for all synthetic datasets were evaluated based on a sigmoidal function for point assignment and assignment scoring.
 Each synthetic point set was evaluated twice: with and without iterative closest point realignment, but with no other changes to algorithm parameters (Table 1).
 When ICP realignment was used, the same sigmoidal function used for point assignment and assignment scoring was used to calculate correspondence within the ICP algorithm.

 The parameterization of the IoD algorithm for the theoretical evaluation used the following values.
 The neighborhood search radius of the IoD was set at 15 units.
 The value at which the sigmoidal scoring function assigns a score of 0.5 (Km) was to set to 3 units.
 The degree of cooperativity of the sigmoidal scoring function was set to 5.
-The assignment score (punishment) given to unpaired points was set to 1, but was only applied to unpaired points falling within the convex hull of the set of paired points.
+The assignment score (punishment) given to unpaired points was set to 1 but was only applied to unpaired points falling within the convex hull of the set of paired points.

 Applied Evaluations

 The IoD was applied to three geospatial datasets, two consisting of tree crown locations and one consisting of building centroids.
 Each dataset is known to contain at least one area of intrinsic order.
 The ability of the IoD to differentiate disordered from ordered areas was quantified using Cohen's kappa coefficient (κ) of agreement and overall accuracy metrics.
 Continuous IoD values were classified into two classes of “ordered” or “disordered” by defining a IoD threshold value in which individual points would be assigned to class “disordered” if their IoD was at or above that threshold, and to class “ordered” otherwise.
-A IoD threshold value was selected for each study site based on quantitative comparison with manually generated reference datasets.
+An IoD threshold value was selected for each study site based on quantitative comparison with manually generated reference datasets.
 Once the IoD threshold was selected, a sensitivity analysis was then conducted to determine the optimal neighborhood radius r and Km for each study site-threshold value combination.

 Tree Crowns